Knoir/School-Test-Thing/README.md

 # School-Test-Thing
-This is just a test.
+This is not just a test!